 2018: The number of children meeting the 300min target has dropped to 40%.
 Currently, 23% of boys and 20% of girls get enough exercise to maintain a healthy weight.
 1 in 4 children starts primary school overweight or obese.

-Amaven Action Plan: Children should move as often as possible, wherever and whenever it's safe to do so.
+Amaven Action Plan for 2019: Children should move as often as possible, wherever and whenever it's safe to do so.
 Adding physical activity to core lessons improves engagement, behaviour and attainment.
 Our Movement of the Day videos feature dynamic games created especially for the classroom.

 Impact of PE Lessons